Alison-brie/Awesome-Medical-Image-Registration/README.md

 :wave: Hi!
 This repo is a collection of AWESOME things about :star2:**Medical Image Registration**:star2:, including useful materials, papers, code.
 Feel free to star and fork.

+TODO:
-For a list people in medical image registration listed with their academic genealogy, please wait.
+- [ ] Add a list people in medical image registration listed with their academic genealogy

-For a list organs in medical image registration listed, please wait.
+- [ ] Add a list organs in medical image registration

 ## Contributing
 Please feel free to send me [pull requests](https://github.com/Alison-brie/Awesome-ImageRegistration/pulls) or email (alisonbrielee@gmail.com) to add links.